barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 1: U3 Voltage Regulator</h3>

 Start with the small 3-terminal voltage regulator.
-This is not "through hole" so use a clothespin or surgical clamp or paper clip to hold it in place while soldering.
+This is surface-mounted and not a "through hole" component so use a clothespin or surgical clamp or paper clip to hold it in place while soldering.

+Solder all four pins to the board.
 The PCB is the heat sink so be sure to solder the big tab onto the board.

 <h3>Step 2: Diodes</h3>